© Anna-Karin 2003

 Jim looked like a question mark.

-"It means that when the trial was over", Ryder tried to explain, "They dumped me in the right place but a day too early."
+"It means that when the trial was over", Ryder tried to explain, "They dumped me in the right

 Jim still stared at him.